MohammadJRanjbar/Machine-Learning-course/README.md

 ## Table of Contents

 Please find below a brief overview of the contents of this repository:

-1. `HWs/`: These directories contains code for all the assignments given during the course.
-  - `HW1/`: Hello
+1. `HW1/`: this directory contain code for Assignment 1, which focused on Bayes.
+The assignment includes code for implementing Naive Bayes without using any external libraries.
+2. `HW2/`:
+3. `HW3/`:
+4. `HW4/`:
+5. `HW5/`:
-3. `Final Project/`: Here, you can find code related to the projects completed as part of the course requirements.
+6. `Final Project/`: Here, you can find code related to the projects completed as part of the course requirements.

 ## Disclaimer